 - Slowing less important bodily functions and moving resources to other areas of the body.

 This improves oxygen flow to the heart, brain, and muscles and ensures your whole body is ready to take action to stay safe from danger.
 For those with anxiety, however, this simply causes discomfort, worry, and distress.

 Your adrenal gland also releases norepinephrine, also known as noradrenaline which produces much of the same reactions in your body.

 Secondary Effects of Anxiety on the Endocrine System

 While adrenaline and noradrenaline are considered the main culprits for anxiety, nearly every organ releases hormones as a result of stress.
 After the initial epinephrine release, the body goes into what's known as the "Resistance Phase."

-The resistance phase is where other hormones start to play a role.
-The resistance phase is when the body starts releasing cortisol, or stress hormone, which is responsible for many of the damaging effects of stress.
+The resistance phase is where other hormones come into play.
+The resistance phase is when the body starts releasing cortisol, or the “stress hormone”, which is responsible for many of the damaging effects of stress.
 Some of the effects of cortisol include:

 - Suppressing the immune system.